 Admissions Procedure for International Students

 We welcome applications from students of all nationalities.

 While we are happy to accommodate applications from individual students, in the following markets – Germany, Russia, Spain, Hong Kong and mainland China - we prioritise those from our preferred agents, details of which can be found on the following pages.
 If you would like to become a preferred agent please email the Admissions Office, who will be happy to hear from you.

-Students will normally visit the school and those wishing to register will be asked, via their agent, to provide relevant school reports and a hand written 200 word outline of themselves and why they want to study at Bloxham.
+Students will normally visit the school and those wishing to register will be asked, via their agent, to provide relevant school reports.
 Students who are unable to visit the school will be interviewed via Skype, where an initial assessment of their language skills and interests is taken.

 Upon successful completion of the tests, applicants who have visited the school will be offered a place.
 Those who have not been able to visit in person are then interviewed for a second time via Skype before an offer is made.

 Those wishing to study maths will sit an internal maths paper.
 All other applicants will need to be able to show, through their reports, the ability to achieve an equivalent to GCSE grade 6 or above in the subjects they wish to study at A Level.